geofflamrock/stack/README.md

 ### Installing `stack`

 To install stack download the relevant binary for your OS from the latest GitHub release, unarchive it and (optionally) add `stack` to your path.

+Run `stack` to get a list of the available commands.

 ## How does it work?